kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 ## Important Notes:
 The properties which are not specified in the create node clause will be set to NULL.
 ## Example:
-1. Adds a new user(name: Alice, age: 35) to the user node table.
+1. Adds a new User(name: Alice, age: 35) to the user node table.

 Query:
 ```
 create (u:User {name: 'Alice', age: 35})
 ```

-2. Adds a new city (name: Toronto, population: unknown) to the city node table。
+2. Adds a new City (name: Toronto, population: unknown) to the city node table。

 Query:
 ```